 When a tubeless tyre gets punctured you don’t need to remove the tyre from the rim and hence there would be no damage to the rim.
-I would suggest to never put tyre with tubes on alloy wheels, unless you take care while maintain the tire because otherwise you could be damaging the edges of the rim every time you remove and refit the tire.
+I would suggest to never put tyre with tubes on alloy wheels, unless you take care while maintaining the tire because otherwise you could be damaging the edges of the rim every time you remove and refit the tire.

-- Alloy rims always need special attention:
+- Alloy rims always need special attention.

-- Keep your tyre air pressure as per company recommendation to avoid damage.
-(Whether it is Nitrogen or Regular Air)
+- Keep your tyre air pressure as per company recommendation to avoid damage (whether it is Nitrogen or Regular Air).